AniList/ApiV2-GraphQL-Docs/book/oauth/implicit-grant.md

 If the user is not logged in they will first be taken to the standard login page and then automatically redirected to the client approval page.

 ### Retrieving the Access Token
-Once the user has approved your client they will be redirected to your redirect URI, included in URL parameters will be a `access_token` parameter that includes the JWT access token used to make requests on their behalf.
+Once the user has approved your client they will be redirected to your redirect URI, included in the URL __fragment__ will be an `access_token` parameter that includes the JWT access token used to make requests on their behalf.

 {% method -%}
 ### Making Authenticated Requests